-(7) Nothing in this section restricts the use of private land in a pro-
+(7) Nothing in this section restricts the use of private land in a Provincial forest.

-(8) The Lieutenant-Governor in Council may, except with respect to land in a tree-farm licence area, cancel a provincial forest or delete land from a provincial forest on being satisfied that the land, if used for a purpose other than those described in subsection (4) or permitted under the regulations, would result in a greater contribution to the social and economic welfare of the Province.

-(9) Where land is deleted from a provincial forest and is granted by the Crown, it shall, if it later reverts to the Crown, be deemed to be included in the provincial forest without further order of the Lieutenant-

-Governor in Council.
+- (8) The Lieutenant Governor in Council may, except for land in a tree farm licence area, cancel a Provincial forest or delete land from it on being satisfied that the land, if used for a purpose other than those described in subsection (4) or permitted by regulation, would result in a greater contribution to the social and economic welfare of the Province. - (9) Where land is deleted from a Provincial forest and is granted by the Crown, it shall, if it later reverts to the Crown, be deemed to be included in the Provincial forest without further order of the Lieutenant Governor in Council.